 I’m assured by WooRanks (another long story) that if I can get Sociocracy.info listed, it will improve its page ranking in all the search engines in the world.
 “An ODP listing in the DMOZ will improve our SEO.”
-(How’s that for a Saturday?)
+(How would that be for a Saturday accomplishment?)

-The DMOZ today contains 5,005,675 sites and has 94,395 editors who organize the listings into over 1,010,167 categories.
-I was certain to find the perfect place for Sociocracy.info.
+The DMOZ today lists 5,005,675 sites and has 94,395 editors who organize the listings into over 1,010,167 categories.
+If I persisted, I was certain to find the perfect place for Sociocracy.info.

 First consideration: Should sociocracy be under Society or Social Sciences.
-When I clicked on Society, I was confronted with possible subcategories of Government, Organizations, Philosophy, and Politics, which were listed along with Activism, Economics, Lifestyle Choices, Subcultures and Work.
-The distinction between “Govern-ment” and “Govern-ance” was nowhere to be seen.
-You govern citizens or you govern nothing.
+When I clicked on Society, I was confronted with possible subcategories of Government, Organizations, Philosophy, and Politics, which were listed along with Activism, Economics, Lifestyle Choices, Subcultures, and Work.
+The distinction between Govern-ment and “Govern-ance” was nowhere to be seen.

-Society > Organizations led to actual organizations working in the areas of Advocacy, Education, Parenting, etc. No organizational theory sites.
-Sociocracy.info is not itself an organization so I clicked on.
+Society > Organizations led to real organizations in the areas of Advocacy, Education, Parenting, etc. No organizational theory sites.
+I clicked on again.

-it didn’t fit Philosophy because that category led to topics: Aesthetics and Ethics, and the like.
+While it certainly has a philosophical base, sociocracy didn’t fit under Philosophy because that category led to Aesthetics, Ethics, and the like.
 The Philosophy of Mind.
-I tried Political Philosophy but that led to Anarchism, and the dreaded Socialism.
+I tried Political Philosophy but that led to Anarchism and the dreaded Socialism.
 Libertarianism?
 That led to Anarcho-Capitalism.
-The Occupy movements would be there next.
-It didn’t feel like sociocracy which isn’t just a political theory anyway.

-Social Sciences looked most promising because it led to management Science.
+Social Sciences looked promising because it led to Management Science.
 Good, I thought.
 Perfect.
-Sociocracy is a Management Science that can be applied to any kind of organization.
+Sociocracy is a management science that can be applied to any kind of organization.
 All organizations need management.
-But when I clicked on Management Science, I was ejected out of the Social Sciences category into Business where Management sits along with Accounting, Customer Service, and on and on.
+But when I clicked on Management Science, I was ejected out of Social Sciences into Business.
+Management sits alongside Accounting, Customer Service, and on and on.

 I tried to just go with Social Sciences but the fine print said it was for academic websites only.
-Those that are research oriented, code words for “college professors and their academic departments.”
-They own the field, I guess and the DMOZ probably thinks “Who else would care?”
+Those that are “research oriented,” code words for “college professors and their academic departments.”
+They own the field, I guess.
+And DMOZ probably thinks “Who else would care?”

-The best fit in terms of near neighbors was Democracy because all the sites listed there were challenging the same notions that sociocracy challenges, but none had any solutions.
-None were offering a better decision-making method or any scientific basis for developing a better government for anything.
-While I believe sociocracy is in fact what democracy could be, that it accomplishes the aims of democracy better and more broadly, actually calling it democracy felt like quicksand.
+The best fit in terms of near neighbors was Democracy because all the sites listed there were challenging the same notions.
+I believe sociocracy is what democracy could be, that it accomplishes the aims of democracy better and more broadly.
+Actually calling sociocracy democracy felt like quicksand.

-I sent in an application to be listed under Management Sciences, still frustrated that sociocracy only fits under business.
+I finally sent in an application to be listed under Management Sciences, still frustrated with the association only with Business.
 The lesson was a revealing one, however, because it highlighted the “What is Sociocracy?” problem more clearly.
-Sociocracy, by being more than democracy, has no category.
+By being more than democracy, has no category.
 Or no single category.
-And still no elevator speech.